 - Automatic Torch Height Control

-Tri Tool’s new orbital automated welding machines are designed from the ground up to deliver the superior precision, control, dependability, and ease-of-use that customers worldwide have come to expect.
+Tri Tool’s orbital automated pipe and tube welding machines are designed from the ground up to deliver the superior precision, control, dependability, and ease-of-use that customers worldwide have come to expect.

 Advanced Programmable Multi-Process Welding Arc Controller

-Tri Tool’s AdaptARC mechanized orbital welding system is designed to facilitate every aspect of the welding procedure.
-Use AdaptARC’s OrbitMASTER controller to modify short arc for open root welding and eliminate the time consuming hot pass.
+Tri Tool’s AdaptARC mechanized orbital pipe and tube welding machine is designed to facilitate every aspect of the welding procedure.
+Use AdaptARC’s OrbitMASTER controller to modify short arc for open root welding and eliminate the time-consuming hot pass.

 Chaining and linking programs together allows the next program to begin at the end of the previous program.
 You can create a program that will put the root, hot pass, fill layers, and cap without stopping, shortening overall automated welding time.

 You can also loop programs to allow the same program to repeat multiple times allowing repeat processing of across similar characteristics to continue uninterrupted.